DanaAloqily/udagram/README.md

 # Overview

-This a project requierment of udacity fullstack javascript nanodegree its a project for hosting a fullstack app through aws cloud services
+This project involved deploying a full-stack JavaScript web application to a live production environment using AWS cloud services.
+The objective was to gain hands-on experience in end-to-end deployment and infrastructure configuration on the cloud.

-## Hosting Struture
+## Hosting Structure

 1. (Backend): API
-   through aws elasticbeans the api was deployed
+    API was deployed through aws elasticbeans

 2. (frontend): Angulat UI
-   through aws s3 bucket
+    host and serve the frontend as a static website through S3 Bucket

 3. Data Storage: Database
-   through aws RDS in postgreSQL engine
+   Connected Backend to AWS RDS in postgreSQL engine

    ##